Zoophish/planetset-docs/docs/water.md

 **Ripples Strength:** Controls the ripple intensity.

 Shader ripples become slightly 'blurred' in the distance, which is an effect 3D displaced ripples don't account for.
-Therefore it is reccommended to keep the ripple strength above zero for more realstic results, even if you are using displacement ripples.
+Therefore it is recommended to keep the ripple strength above zero for more realistic results, even if you are using displacement ripples.

 ![](media/water_ripples.jpg)